 - Stress reduction.
 Multiple studies have proven that yoga decreases the secretion of cortisol or the primary stress hormone.
-Hot yoga further stops those secretions.
+Yoga further stops those secretions.

 - Cleans your skin.
 The steam in a hot yoga studio is like a hot sauna.
 Steam opens your pores and cleanses your skin.
 As you sweat during your yoga session you are cleaning out the pores in your face and body.
 Use a good cleanser once you are finished with your hot yoga workout to have glowing skin.

 - Back pain reduction.
-Many yoga poses prevent and reduce back pain and heat from a hot yoga session allows your muscles to relax and stretch.
+Many yoga poses prevent and reduce back pain and heat from a hot yoga session allowing your muscles to relax and stretch.
 Relaxation and stretching can stop the discomfort of back pain.
-Great poses relieve back pain when you are doing hot yoga includes the cat/cow and spinal twist poses.
+Great poses that relieve back pain when you are doing hot yoga include the cat/cow and spinal twist poses.

-- Hot yoga strengthens your body and pushes it to the limits.
+- It strengthens your body and pushes it to the limits.
 Adding humidity to your yoga practices gives your body the opportunity to become stronger.
-Hot yoga enables you to increase our level of endurance.
+It enables you to increase our level of endurance.
 As you progress during your yoga practices, you will grow strong and flexible.

 - Hearth health.
 Your heart pumps harder while you are working through yoga poses in a hot room.
 The heart is pumping extra food and oxygen to move to your muscles.
 Heat is a great way to increase heart rates.
 One scientific study followed 113 patients who had heart disease.
 These participants added one year of yoga training combined with stress management and diet modifications and reduced their risk of heart disease by almost 45%.
 Those who added hot yoga to their yoga poses felt more invigorated and heart-healthy than they had felt in years.